-You can directly insert combination chart as well, by using Recommended Charts option present under Chart section.
-However, we wanted this to be for all the users (Some Excel users using older version might not have the recommended charts option), we are showing it step by step.
+You can directly insert a combination chart and recommend the Charts option present under the Chart section.
+However, we wanted this to be for all the users (Some Excel users using the older version might not have the recommended charts option); we are showing it step by step.

-Here, in the graph above you can see that the margin percentage is not clearly visible.
-Rightly so, because they have values really very small in comparison to that off Sales and Margin values.
+Here, in the graph above, you can see that the margin percentage is not clearly visible.
+Rightly so, because they have values really very small compared to that of sales and Margin values.
 However, we wanted to make the Margin% visible to management as well.
-So that they will have a better understanding of movements happening.
-For this, we can add a Line Chart under this one and mention Margin% on the line chart.
+So that they will have a better understanding of movements happening, for this, we can add a Line Chart under this one and mention Margin% on the line chart.
 Follow the steps as below to create a combination of two charts:

-Step 5 – As soon as you click on Change Series Chart Type… option, a Change Chart Type window will pop-up as shown in below screenshot.
+Step 5 – As soon as you click on the Change Series Chart Type… option, a Change Chart Type window will pop up, as shown in the below screenshot.

 Step 6 – In the Change Chart Type window, select Combo as a category (as we want to combine two charts).
-Most of the times, it will be selected by default for you by system, using its own intelligence.
+It will most often be selected by default for you by the system, using its own intelligence.